 Cheat Sheets for Instructions

-First of all let me say that we appreciate all of your hard and excellent work, we just want to make sure all bases are covered and that your documentation reflects the good care you are giving and supports the need for skilled care.
+These guides can assist you with making sure your documentation reflects the good care you are giving and supports the need for skilled care.

-Concerning the nurses' note itself be sure you follow the format, write on every line, print if your handwriting is not legible, use a communication note if you cannot fit it in the format.
-You cannot write a narrative that covers the intervention and goes on into the instruction and progress of goals within the back page of the note itself.
-You must stick to the format of the nurses note itself or else we are out of compliance with our own process.
+Concerning the nurses' note itself be sure you follow the format your place of business requires.
+For example; write on every line, print if your handwriting is not legible, use an additional communication note if you cannot fit it in the format.
+If you stick to the required format for your nurses note you can rest assured your note is in compliance.

 Here are some basic cheats for our most common disease processes.
-I am sure you can add to this on you own, the use of note cards was a good way for me to learn all the instructions of different disease processes .
-Personally I thought it was a great deal when we finally got teaching guides, saved my hands from writers cramp for sure!
-But if you don’t use the guides then you have to write out exactly what you said to your patient so here are a few for your use.
+I am sure you can add to this on you own, the use of note cards was a good way for me to learn all the instructions of different disease processes.
+Double check with your work, your workplace may require that if you do not use printed guides then you may need to write out exactly what you said to your patient.

 Is a lung disease consisting of chronic bronchitis and emphysema.
 It causes the alveoli at the end of the tree like branches in your lungs to harden and makes breathing difficult.
 Increased mucus with coughing is one of the first signs of COPD.
 Cigarette smoking is the most common cause of COPD so tobacco cessation is the most important thing you can do.
 Medications, the use of oxygen and respiratory treatments will help make you more comfortable.